TharunSM/Demo_MicroServV1/src/Properties and Config/ReadMe and URLs.txt

 add slf4j or aop - doing

-must add POST methods for adding review for that given bundle
+must add POST methods for adding rateing for that given bundle

 ----------------------------------------------------